 Barbell Seated Calf Raise

-The Barbell Seated Calf Raise is an isolation exercise performed in a seated position with a barbell placed across the thighs.
-This setup limits help from the hips and upper legs, allowing focused loading of the calf muscles through a controlled range of motion.
+The Barbell Seated Calf Raise is an isolation exercise performed sitting down with a barbell placed across the thighs, just above the knees.
+This setup limits involvement from the hips and upper legs, directing all loading through the ankles and into the calf muscles as you raise and lower your heels.

 The Barbell Seated Calf Raise is commonly used in muscle-building programs and lower-leg training routines.
-Load, tempo, and range of motion can be adjusted to increase time under tension, making it effective for building calf strength and size over time.
+Adjusting load, tempo, and range of motion allows you to increase time under tension and drive progressive adaptation over time (Delgado et al., 2019).
+A controlled eccentric phase — lowering the heels slowly — is particularly effective for maximizing the training stimulus.

 - Sit on a calf raise machine or bench with a barbell placed across your thighs just above your knees, and position the balls of your feet on a platform or block with your heels hanging off.